adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-resources.md

 ### MapKeyNonSubscriptions

-Replacement for a dictionary of [AdaptyNonSubscription](ff-resources#adaptynonsubscription).
+Replacement for a dictionary for [AdaptyNonSubscription](ff-resources#adaptynonsubscription).

 | Field name | Type                                                         |
 | ---------- | ------------------------------------------------------------ |